How Much Internet Speed Do I Need in Canada? 50, 100, 500 Mbps or 1 Gbp

 Choose 500 Mbps to 1 Gbps if the price is reasonable and your router can support it.

-For many Canadian homes, 100 Mbps is enough for light use, 500 Mbps is the best middle ground for busy homes, and 1 Gbps is only worth paying for when you have a clear need for it.
+For many Canadian homes, 100 Mbps is enough for light use, 300 to 500 Mbps is the best middle ground for busy homes, and 1 Gbps is worth paying for only when you have a clear need for it.

 FAQ